 Unfortunately, many face a Baby Boomer retirement crisis.
 Statistics show that many Baby Boomers can’t afford to retire and most Boomers have not done enough to adequately prepare for their retirement years.

-In fact, 69% of Boomers admit that they don’t have or don’t know if they have the financial resources to comfortably make it to age 85, the average life expectancy of a 65-year-old Boomer today.
+In fact, 69% of Boomers say they don’t have or don’t know if they have the financial resources to comfortably make it to age 85, the average life expectancy of a 65-year-old Boomer today.

 Eight in 10 (80%) retired middle-income Boomers are relying on Social Security or an employer pension to be their primary source of retirement income, while one in 10 (12%) rely on personal investments, savings, or employment as their primary source of retirement income.

+Many Boomers haven’t made retirement preparedness a priority.
 Other than contributing to a retirement account or savings, only six in 10 (61%) middle-income Boomers have taken steps to plan their retirement.

 Many Baby Boomers can’t afford to retire, with seven in 10 (69%) Boomers saying they do not believe or do not know if they have enough money to live comfortably to age 85.

 Many Boomers are paying off debt after retirement, with three in 10 (28%) middle-income Boomers saying that they devote more than 40% of their monthly income to debt.